Morning Briefing - September 02, 2025

 “This was a near miss for the two individuals handling the plank,” according to DNFSB.

-DOE and contractor Bechtel National recently received an extension from Washington state, for the LAW facility to start making glass from some of the less-radioactive tank waste at the Hanford Site.
+DOE and contractor Bechtel recently received an extension from Washington state, for the LAW facility to start making glass from some of the less-radioactive tank waste at the Hanford Site.
 The timeline was delayed from August to October.

 The BWX Technologies-led prime contractor in charge of Hanford tank waste also held a week-long safety pause in July.